kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 - `// +unionMember=<memberName>,discriminatedBy=<discriminatorName>` before a field means that this
   field is a member of a union.
 The `<memberName>` is the name of the field that must be set as the discriminator value.
 It defaults to the json representation of the field name if not specified.
 The `<discriminatorName>` is optional if there is only union in a struct and required if there are multiple unions per struct.
-It should be the json representation of the field tagged with `unionDiscriminator`.
+It should be the go representation of the field tagged with `unionDiscriminator`.

 Note unions can't span across multiple go structures (all the fields that are part of a union has to be together in the